Weyl images of Kantor pairs: Kantor pairs and -graded ( -graded) Lie algebras

-(iv) Suppose $P = (X,X)$ is the double of a Kantor triple system $X$.
-Then $\Kan(P)$ is the Lie algebra constructed by Kantor from $X$ in \cite{K1,K2}, and it is easy to check that there is a unique grade-reversing period 2 automorphisms of $\Kan(P)$ which maps $\smat{x\\0}$ to $\smat{0\\x}$ for $x\in X$. \end{remark}
+(iii) Suppose $P = (X,X)$ is the double of a Kantor triple system $X$.
+Then $\Kan(P)$ is the Lie algebra constructed by Kantor from $X$ in \cite{K1,K2}, and it is easy to check that there is a unique grade-reversing period 2 automorphism of $\Kan(P)$ which maps $\smat{x\\0}$ to $\smat{0\\x}$ for $x\in X$. \end{remark}